 It is likely that physical and fault attack protection can be handled by the smart card hardware without significantly degrading performance.
 For the MULTOS card based on the SLE78 we have sophisticated hardware coupled to an OS designed for the highest levels of security, and Common Criteria evaluation checks for strong protection against side-channel leakage.
-For the native implementation in the S3CC9E8 we would anticipate additional side-channel countermeasures in software and if we consider the techniques in the earlier section then losing an order of magnitude in performance should be expected.
+For the native implementation in the S3CC9E8 we would anticipate additional side-channel countermeasures in software and if we consider the techniques in the earlier section then even for restricted/tuned functionality, losing at least an order of magnitude in performance should be expected.